Anomalous $U(1)_A$ couplings and the Columbia plot: Conclusions

 Of course, the exact strength and temperature dependence of the anomalous couplings cannot be deduced from our analysis.
 It would be worthwhile to extract these couplings from microscopic computations on the lattice or with functional methods.
 Furthermore, in the mean field we can find a second order transition in the chiral transition, independent of the fate of $U(1)_A$ at $T_\chi$.
 As discussed in the introduction, the situation in the realistic case beyond the mean-field is not yet fully resolved.
 So far, a second order transition seemed to be possible only if $U(1)_A$ restores at $T_\chi$, which implies that all anomalous couplings must vanish, not only $\xi_1$.
 However, the case where $U(1)_A$ remains broken at $T_\chi$ has not been systematically studied.
 If it turns out that there is a stable fixed point in this case, our analysis suggests a vanishing critical value of $\xi_1$ (which has mass dimension one), and nonzero critical values for at least some of the higher order couplings $\xi_{n>1}$.

 \acknowledgments

-We acknowledge discussions with Christian Fischer, Owe Philipsen, Bernd-Jochen Schaefer, Lorenz von Smekal and Gy\"orgy Wolf.
-R.D.P. is supported by the U.S. Department of Energy under contract DE-SC0012704.
+We acknowledge discussions with Christian Fischer, Owe Philipsen, Bernd-Jochen Schaefer, Lorenz von Smekal, and Gy\"orgy Wolf.
+R.D.P. is supported by the U.S. Department of Energy under contract DE-SC0012704, and thanks the Alexander v.
+Humboldt Foundation for their support.
 F.~R.\ is grateful for the hospitality of the Wigner Research Centre for Physics, where this work has been initiated.
 F.\,R.\ is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Center TransRegio CRC-TR 211 “Strong- interaction matter under extreme conditions” – project number 315477589 – TRR 211.
 P.~K. and G.~K. acknowledge support by the Hungarian National Research, Development and Innovation Fund under Project number K 138277.
+The work of G.~K. is partially supported by the Polish National Science Centre (NCN) under OPUS Grant No. 2022/45/B/ST2/01527.